SuvigyaGH/Multor-Landing-Page/README.md

 To run the code, either clone it or open the ZIP of the codebase and install the necessary dependenices like tailwindCSS and Sass using npm install.
-After successful installation, run this NextJS project via the termial using the command 'npm run dev'
+After successful installation, run this NextJS project via the terminal using the command 'npm run dev'

 Boiler NextJS Starter Templete below.